mmsikora/vue-examples/README.md

 # vue-examples

-This is a grouping of [vue.js](https://vuejs.org)examples used to learn more about the frontend framework
+This is a grouping of [vue.js](https://vuejs.org) examples used to learn more about the frontend framework.

 ---
 ### Example 1 Hello vue.js